Karns11/RandomUserDataPipeline/README.md

     sys.exit(1)
 ```

-Directly after importing the libraries, assigning the paramater to a variable, and loading in the api key env variable, I set up my connection to the SQLite database and created the cursor, like so:
+Directly after importing the libraries, assigning the parameter to a variable, and loading in the api key env variable, I set up my connection to the SQLite database and created the cursor, like so:

 ```python
 # initialize SQLite connection to a new users database, and create cursor to interact with the database later on